 The Helsinki Lab of Ornithology

-The Helsinki Lab of Ornithology (HelLO) research group, located at the Finnish Museum of Natural History, was established in January 2013 and is led by Academy Research Fellow Aleksi Lehikoinen.
-The group is studying for instance factors affecting abundance and distribution of breeding, wintering and migrating birds, using especially data from long-term monitoring schemes collected with the help of volunteer birders.
-Impacts of climate change and land-use practices are basically the main study subjects.
+The Helsinki Lab of Ornithology (HelLO) research group, located at the Finnish Museum of Natural History, was established in January 2013 and is led by senior curator Aleksi Lehikoinen.
+The main study themes of the group are understanding how natural processes and anthropogenic factors are affecting abundance and distribution of species.
+The group using especially birds as a study taxon, where the data is mainly based on long-term monitoring schemes collected with the help of volunteer birders.
+Impacts of climate change and land-use practices on bird populations are the core study subjects.
 Read more about the research and the people of the group from this link.

 Group members in the meeting of the European Ornithitology Union, in Turku Finland, August 2017.